Josue-T/synapse_ynh/README.md

 To have a fully functional turnserver you need to open these ports (if it is not automatically done) on your ISP box.

+To prevent the situation when the server is behind a NAT, the public IP is written in the turnserver config.
+By this the turnserver can send his real public IP to the client.
+For more information see [the coturn example config file](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf#L102-L120).
+So if you IP change the turnserver config might be obsolete.
+To fix that you just need to upgrade the app manually.
+By this the config will be automatically fixed.

 ### Important Security Note

 We do not recommend running Riot from the same domain name as your Matrix